JPMagalhaesCESAR/ml-cesar-school-examples/README.md

-# Machine Learning Introdutory Classes #
+# Machine Learning Introdutory Examples #
  - CESAR School - Machine Learning

 ### What is this repository for? ###